frank-lesser/Godot3-Win64-LSW-Build/Readme.md

 It is build from a **MSVC 2017** solution with over 220 sub-projects.
 The main intention is to allow a faster engine-development & produce an Godot executable which is small and startup fast and can be easily updated by replacing small DLL's.

-The modularized build has many advatages.
-The Godot-engine needs not to be rebuild i new modules are addes.
-New modules are simply added by "preloading them in the **[singletons]** section of the ***project.godot*** file, or dynamically by adding a preload statement at the beginning of the GDScript using the GDNative class like in **lobby.gd** of
+The modularized build has many advantages.
+The Godot-engine must not to be rebuild if new modules are added.
+New libraries can be used by "preloading them in the **[singletons]** section of the ***project.godot*** file, or dynamically by adding a preload statement at the beginning of the GDScript using the GDNative class like in **lobby.gd** of

 ***[GD-Projects/networking/multiplayer_pong]***

       # Enet library
-      var enet_module = preload("res:://bin/enet.gdns");
+      var enet_module = preload("res://bin/enet.gdns");

-This introduces an incompatibility to the Godot3 main build since all scripts which accesses classes defined in modules needs explicitly to refer those either in the script of in the **[singletons]** section.
+This introduces a small ***incompatibility*** to the Godot3 main build since all scripts which accesses classes defined in modules needs explicitly to refer those either in the script of in the **[singletons]** section.

-Also allmost all of the othe DLLs currently contained in the root-folder and loaded at engine startup by Windows-Process Loadeer will be converted to GD-native DLLs.
-This is already done for **Scene_2d.dll** and **Scene_3d**,
+Also allmost all of the other DLLs currently contained in the root-folder and loaded at engine startup by Windows-Process Loader will be converted to GD-CPP-Native DLLs.
+This is already done for **Scene_2d.dll** and **Scene_3d**.
+Others like the **Scene_GUI** will be dynamically loadable soon, enabling small sized Godot3 runtimes.

+**Caution:** GD-CPP-Native is not the same as GD-Native. for loading the GD-CPP-Native DLLs the Resource-loading syntax (preload, load) is resued.

 ## New in build v.
 2018-3-19
 + the build has been synchronized with 3.02 dev-master commit [61e95fc](https://github.com/godotengine/godot/commit/61e95fc0bb9d52fa2c0dd62fa4110fad0171fcfe)